 Central banking services include the core banking services the RBA provides to the Department of Finance and the Australian Office of Financial Management on behalf of the Australian Government.
 These services derive directly from the RBA's role as Australia's central bank.
-They require the RBA to manage the consolidation of Australian Government agency account balances - irrespective of which financial institution each agency banks with - into the Government's Official Public Accounts at the RBA on a daily basis and to provide a term deposit facility.
+They require the RBA to manage the consolidation of Australian Government agency account balances - irrespective of which financial institution each agency banks with - into the Government's Official Public Accounts at the RBA on a daily basis and to provide a cash management account facility.
 In addition, the RBA provides banking and related services to a few Australian government agencies that cannot conduct their banking business with the private sector banks, state governments under the National Health Funding Pool arrangements, various overseas central banks and official institutions, as well as internal RBA customers.

 The RBA's transactional banking services are similar to more traditional banking activities offered by ADIs.
 Principal among these are services for making payments from government agencies to recipients' accounts.
-The RBA processed some 312.1 million payments, totalling \$558 billion, for government agencies in 2018/19.
+The RBA processed some 335.6 million payments, totalling \$820 billion, for government agencies in 2023/24.
 Most of these were made via direct entry.
-The Australian Government also makes payments using a number of other payment systems, including the RTGS system, cheque, BPAY, New Payments Platform and prepaid cards.
+The Australian Government also makes payments using a number of other payment systems, including the High Value Clearing System, cheque, BPAY and New Payments Platform (NPP).
 In line with broader industry trends, cheque payment volumes continue to decline.
-In addition to payments, the RBA provides its government agency customers with access to a number of services through which they can collect funds, including Electronic Funds Transfer, RTGS, New Payments Platform, BPAY, EFTPOS, cheque and card-based services via phone and internet.
-The RBA processed 39 million collections-related transactions for the Australian Government in 2012/13, amounting to around \$551 billion.
+In addition to payments, the RBA provides its government agency customers with access to a number of services through which they can collect funds, including Electronic Funds Transfer, High Value Clearing System, NPP, BPAY, EFTPOS, cheque and card-based services via phone and internet.
+The RBA processed 54 million collections-related transactions for the Australian Government in 2023/24, amounting to around \$847 billion.

 A principal difference between central banking services and transactional banking services is that the latter are offered on a contestable commercial basis.
 Since 1 July 1999, Government departments and agencies have been able to choose the transactional banking provider that can best meet their business needs in terms of cost and quality of service.
 The RBA's transactional banking business unit operates in competition with private sector banks and is subject to competitive neutrality principles.
 To deliver these services, the RBA must compete with private sector banks, in many instances bidding for business at tenders conducted by the agencies.
 It must also cost and price the services separately from the RBA's other activities, including its central banking services, and meet a prescribed minimum rate of return.
 Adjustments must also be made to the cost structure to eliminate any competitive advantages or disadvantages that may result as a consequence of government ownership (e.g. taxation, regulation).
-Approximately 90 government agencies are currently transactional banking customers of the RBA.
+Approximately 100 government agencies are currently transactional banking customers of the RBA.

 The RBA is an 'agency' for the purpose of the APPs.
-Its contestable transactional banking business constitutes commercial activity for the purposes of section 7A(3) of the Privacy Act.
-Accordingly, under section 7A(1), in respect of the RBA's commercial activities, it is also an 'organisation' for the purpose of the APPs.
+Its contestable transactional banking business constitutes commercial activity for the purposes of subsection 7A(3) of the Privacy Act.
+Accordingly, under subsection 7A(1), in respect of the RBA's commercial activities, it is also an 'organisation' for the purpose of the APPs.